supaero-aircraft-design/FAST-GA/README.md

 Want to try quickly ?
 -------

 You can run FAST-OAD-GA notebooks number 1, 2 and 3 using our [Binder-hosted Jupyter notebooks](https://mybinder.org/v2/gh/supaero-aircraft-design/FAST-GA/HEAD).
+Just go to src/fastga/notebooks/tutorial after you click the link.

 As these Binder-hosted notebooks are not setup to work in a Windows environment, external applications such as OpenVSP and Xfoil can't be run.
 Therefore, notebook number 4 will not fully work.